 Here at Bishop Young C of E Academy it is important that all students are fully supported and guided through the process of planning their futures.
 We focus on enriching each student through our ethos and values “in partnership to educate nurture and empower.

-Our full time, careers leader Miss M Craven implements an aspirational careers education, information, advice and guidance programme to all students from Years 7 -11 this enables our students to be well prepared for their futures.
+Our careers leader Mr Glyn Ellis implements an aspirational careers education, information, advice and guidance programme to all students from Years 7 -11 this enables our students to be well prepared for their futures.

 Careers education is delivered through PSHCE, and additionally through one off special events., University and employer visits, trips, assemblies and also lunch time / afterschool clubs.

 As part of the careers strategy the Gatsby benchmarks enables our academy to ensure all students receive a high quality programme of careers.

 All students will work towards the above Gatsby benchmarks framework which enables them to:

 Our careers programme is measured and evaluated in a number of ways.
 We evaluate students’ knowledge and awareness through paper and online feedback.
 This is usually done before and after a workshop.
 The careers programme as a whole is evaluated through the careers and enterprise company, we utilise the compass tool and provision mapping to support the Gatsby benchmark framework.
 This is reviewed every year.

 All students can meet with our careers leader Mr G Ellis for individual advice about options, future choices, Post 16 pathways and applications, CV clinic, interview preparation, apprenticeship applications, and any other guidance they need.

 Students have access to a range of careers support delivered through a variety of ways.
 Students can request a guidance appointment at any time throughout their academic life and students will be offered support at key transition points such as year 8 options, year 11 progression planning and Post 16 applications for those want to progress on to further education.
 Parents are able to attend appointments and careers guidance will be at parent evenings to provide any further careers support.